WORLD’S COATING INNOVATOR™

 Full report >

-Denver Solar Heat Block Coatings Test – Department of Energy
+Denver Solar Heat Block Coatings Test – Florida Energy Office

 On July 19th & 20th,2004 in accordance with the State of Florida Energy Office / Energy Conservation Assistance Programs Designation: ECAP-CUL-1-03 Method for Comparing Utility Loads in Standard Constructed Buildings in Denver, Colorado.
 The test was over 24 hours between Super Therm® and standard Latex Paint with 2 identical controlled structures.
 Reports showed it took 30% less energy to heat or cool the building with Super Therm® and moisture levels were reduced.
 Note: Results may vary in different conditions and locations.